Parabolic automorphisms of hyperkahler manifolds: Variations of Hodge structures and Lagrangian fibrations

+From now on, we denote by $X_0\subset X$ the locus of non-critical values of $\pi:M\to X$, i.e. the maximal smooth Zariski-open subset over which $\pi$ is smooth.

 \lemma Let $\pi:\; M \arrow X$ be a Lagrangian fibration on a hyperk\"ahler manifold of maximal holonomy.
-Let $X_0\subset X$ be the smooth locus of $\pi$ and $V$ the variation of Hodge structures over $X_0$ associated with $R^1\pi_*(\C_M)$.
-Then the space of parallel sections of $\Lambda^2(V)$ is 1-dimensional.
+Let $V$ be the variation of Hodge structures over $X_0$ associated with $R^1\pi_*(\C_M)$.
+Then the space of parallel sections of $\bigwedge^2 V$ is 1-dimensional.

-\proof Let $\omega$ be the polarization on $V$.
-It is a parallel section of $\Lambda^2 V^*$, corresponding to the restriction of the Riemann-Hodge form form to the fibers of $\pi$.
-Since the smooth fibers of $\pi$ are tori, the second cohomology VHS of $\pi$ is $\Lambda^2 V$.
+\proof Let $\omega$ be the polarization on $V$ (see \ref{family-HK}).
+It is a parallel section of $\bigwedge^2 V^*$, corresponding to the restriction of the Riemann-Hodge form to the fibers of $\pi$.
+Since the smooth fibers of $\pi$ are tori, the bundle of second cohomologies of the fibers of $\pi$ over $X_0$ is $\bigwedge^2 V$, as a variation of Hodge structures.
 By Deligne's global invariant cycle theorem (\ref{_inva_cycle_Theorem_}), any monodromy invariant element in a fiber of $R^2\pi_*(\C_M)$ is obtained as a restriction of a globally defined cohomology class in $H^2(M)$.
-Applying this to $\Lambda^2 V=R^2\pi_*(\C_M)$, we obtain that any antisymmetric, monodromy-invariant 2-tensor on $V$ is obtained as a restriction of a globally defined cohomology class in $H^2(M)$.
+Applying this to $\bigwedge^2 V=R^2\pi_*(\C_M)$, we obtain that any antisymmetric, monodromy-invariant 2-tensor on $V$ is obtained as a restriction of a globally defined cohomology class in $H^2(M)$.

-By Voisin's theorem (\ref{_rank_1_Proposition_}), the restriction map from $H^2(M)$ to a smooth fiber of $\pi$ has rank 1, hence any parallel 2-form on $V$ is equal to the polarization.
-Dualizing this statement, we obtain that the space of parallel sections of $\Lambda^2 V^*$ is 1-dimensional and generated by $\omega$. \endproof
+By \ref{_rank_1_Proposition_}, the restriction map from $H^2(M)$ to a smooth fiber of $\pi$ has rank 1, hence the conclusion.
+Dually, any parallel 2-form on $V$ is equal to the polarization. \endproof

-\corollary Let $\pi:\; M \arrow X$ be a Lagrangian fibration on a hyperk\"ahler manifold, $X_0\subset X$ a smooth locus of $\pi$, and $V:= R^1\pi_*(\C_M)$ the corresponding Gauss-Manin local system.
-Then $V$ is irreducible as a variation of Hodge structures.
-Moreover, the monodromy representation is irreducible, unless $\pi$ is isotrivial.
+\corollary Let $\pi:\; M \arrow X$ be a Lagrangian fibration on a hyperk\"ahler manifold.
+Then the Gauss-Manin local system $V:= R^1\pi_*(\C_M)$ over $X_0$ is irreducible as a variation of Hodge structures.
+Moreover, the corresponding monodromy representation is irreducible, unless $\pi$ is isotrivial.

 \proof Suppose that $V$ is not irreducible as a rational variation of Hodge structures: $V=V_1 \oplus V_2$.
-Restricting the polarization $\omega$ to $V_1$ and $V_2$, we obtain that the space of parallel sections of $\Lambda^2(V^*)= \Lambda^2(V)$ is at least 2-dimensional, which is impossible by \ref{_parallel_2-forms_on_VHS_Lemma_}.
+Restricting the polarization $\omega$ to $V_1$ and $V_2$\footnote{The restriction of a polarization to a Hodge substructure is itself a polarization, in particular it is non-zero.}, we obtain that the space of parallel sections of $\bigwedge^2 V^*\cong \bigwedge^2 V$ is at least 2-dimensional, which is impossible by \ref{_parallel_2-forms_on_VHS_Lemma_}.